 After the body had been mutilated, Gecht would cut the severed breast into pieces, and hand them to his followers.
 The ripper crew would then eat the flesh as a satanic religious sacrament.

-They performed the same ritual seven times, each time disposing of the dead, mutilated body, each time getting away with it.
+They performed the same ritual seven times, each time disposing of the mutilated body, and each time, getting away with it.

 The seventh victim, however, was Washington.
 As Gecht and his crew were dumping her body, they assumed she was dead, or would be very soon.
 Unfortunately for them, Washington survived, and it was her description of the crimes and Gecht that led to their arrest.

-As soon as they were in police custody, Gecht’s followers turned on him, claiming that he had supernatural powers and was able to make them do anything he wanted them to, including murder and torture.
-In doing so they confessed to the crimes, but throughout the investigation Gecht maintained his innocence, claiming that he never hurt the women, or forced anyone else to do so.
+As soon as they were in police custody, Gecht’s followers in the ripper crew turned on him, claiming that he had supernatural powers and was able to make them do anything he wanted them to, including murder and torture.
+In doing so they confessed to the crimes, but throughout the investigation Gecht maintained his innocence, claiming that he never hurt the women or forced anyone else to do so.

-Shockingly, despite the confessions of Spreitzer and the Kokoraleis brothers, and Washington’s eyewitness testimony against him, police were unable to charge Gecht for murder.
-Instead, he was sentenced to 120 years for attempted murder and rape and will be eligible for parole in 2022.
+Shockingly, despite the confessions of Spreitzer and the Kokoraleis brothers as well as Washington’s eyewitness testimony against him, police were unable to charge Gecht for murder.
+Instead, he was sentenced to 120 years for attempted murder and rape, and will be eligible for parole in 2022.

 Andrew Kokoraleis was sentenced to death by lethal injection, a sentence that was carried out in March of 1999.
 Kokoraleis was the last person to be executed in Illinois before George H. Ryan commuted all death sentences.

 Spreitzer was one of the sentences commuted, and is currently serving life in prison without parole.
 Thomas Kokoraelis’s life sentence was commuted as well, and his release date was moved to Sept.
 30, 2017.
-He is, however, as of Nov.
-14, still in prison as he looks for suitable housing.
+He is, however, as of late 2017, still in prison as he looks for suitable housing.